-The student secures the site and completes a registration form obtained in central records detailing the scope and length of the project, reviewed by both the student's advisor and the site supervisor.
+The student secures the site and completes a registration form (pdf) detailing the scope and length of the project, reviewed by both the student's advisor and the site supervisor.

-The site supervisor may be be anyone approved by the student's advisor except another student, a Hampshire faculty member or faculty associate.
+The site supervisor may be anyone approved by the student's advisor except another student, a Hampshire faculty member, or faculty associate.

 The student brings the completed form to central records.
-Central records registers the special project with student's advisor as the faculty member of record.
-When used as an Advanced Educational Activity In Division III, the forms are due the last day of add/drop in the student's final semester and the students should list the Special Project on their contract by the Division III revision deadline at the latest.
+Central records registers the special project with the student's advisor as the faculty member of record.
+When used as an Advanced Educational Activity In Division III, the forms are due the last day of add/drop in the student's final semester, and the students should list the Special Project on their contracts by the Division III revision deadline at the latest.

 The last possible date for students to complete a Special Project and submit a site supervisor evaluation to their advisor and central records in order for it to be included on the student's transcript is the last day of classes in the student's final semester.

-Upon conclusion of the project, the student writes a reflective self evaluation and obtains a written evaluation from the site supervisor stating that the Special Project has been completed, and that the hour requirement has been satisfied.
-The student submits this to their advisor.
-The students may also, but are not obliged to, bring a copy of the site supervisor evaluation to Central Records for inclusion in their transcript.
+Upon conclusion of the project, the student writes a reflective self-evaluation and obtains a written evaluation from the site supervisor stating that the Special Project has been completed, and that the hour requirement has been satisfied.
+The students submit this to their advisors.
+The students may also, but are not obliged to, bring a copy of the site supervisor evaluation to central records for inclusion in their transcripts.

 Only one registration is allowed for an individual Special Project, even if the number of hours of engagement exceeds 180.